What makes Buntingsdale a great place to learn in?

 Buntingsdale school has a very successful track record for enabling staff, governors and parents/carers to take part in on going training and development.
 All staff and governors (as is appropriate to their role) attend both external training and in school consultancy.
 This includes staff working towards externally accredited qualifications e.g. in association with the Local Authority or further education colleges, the national Specialist Teacher programme , part time undergraduate and Masters level degrees and routes into teacher training through several UK universities.

 We regularly have work experience pupils from our local secondary school , The Grove, and students from other further and higher education institutions.

 For several years we have facilitated Family Learning sessions.
 These activities are led by a Shropshire Council adult learning tutor and run jointly with school staff.
 The sessions are held both in school and at the local community centre; part of our way of extending learning beyond the school.
 This programme has resulted in parents knowing how to better support their children’s learning as well as provided access to working towards GCSE equivalent qualifications in English and Maths for themselves.

 We have an active parent –led Friends of the school group known as FOBS (Friends of Buntingsdale School).
 They organise and run a range of activities to encourage involvement in the school and raise funds to enhance the curriculum and learning experiences of pupils.
-During 2015 they supported a project that resulted in the school gaining a National Lottery Award which resulted in a wonderful new playground area large Trim Trail to increase physical activity being installed.
+Recently they supported a project that resulted in the school gaining a National Lottery Award which resulted in a wonderful new playground area large Trim Trail to increase physical activity being installed.

 Although Buntingsdale is a school in a rural area, we are able to provide opportunities for both pupils and staff to work together with other schools in our local area.
 Pupils take part in joint music events ,sporting activities and competitions and share other curriculum based experiences e.g. a visiting author and illustrator.